First Corinthians 15:12–34 . . .

 After touching upon the victory that God and the believer will enjoy because of Christ’s resurrection, Paul next affirms its purpose and motivating power.

 Next, Paul gives two incentives for the resurrection: service (vv.
 30–32) and sanctification (vv.
 33–34).
-In these first three verses, Paul explains that the reason he served God was because he had personal assurance of his body's resurrection.
-He went through incredible suffering and pain in the course of his ministry; if there were no resurrection of the dead, he'd have been foolish risking his life for nothing.
+In these first three verses, Paul explains that the reason he served God was because he had personal assurance of his body’s resurrection.
+He went through incredible suffering and pain in the course of his ministry; if there were no resurrection of the dead, he’d have been foolish to risk his life for nothing.

 Paul commands the church to be sober-minded and stop sinning.
 What you believe about the resurrection, Paul says, controls how you live your life, how you spend your money, and how you use your time — how you invest yourself.